Improving Place Recognition Using Dynamic Object Detection: Evaluation

 \subsection{Results}

-Figure \ref{fig:synthiaExample} shows a comparison of the original \emph{Bags of Binary Words} algorithm and the extension with our proposed method.
-On the right is a picture of the current observation of the agent; in the middle, the two columns are the candidates returned by each version of the algorithm.
-The left column shows the candidates returned by the original approach, while on the right are the ones returned by the our approach that incorporates information about detected dynamic objects.
-The first candidate from our approach shows a correct prediction, even though the cars that are parked on the street are different from one observation to the next.
-The original approach fails to return a good match due to the presence of dynamic objects.
-The blue circle indicates that our approach has also passed the geometric verification.
-On the far right is the approximation of the dynamic objects detected in the observation.
+Figure \ref{fig:synthiaExample} illustrates the difference in behavior between the original \emph{Bags of Binary Words} algorithm and our proposed enhancement.
+On the left is a picture of the current observation of the agent.
+The adjacent column of three images are candidate matches identified by BoBW; because of the presence of dynamic objects, none of these candidates are good matches.
+The next column of images are the candidates identified by our extended algorithm.
+The first candidate from our approach is a correct match, even though the cars that are parked on the street are different from one observation to the next (the blue circle indicates that our approach has also passed geometric verification).
+On the far right is the YOLO approximation of the dynamic objects detected in the observation.